-When Final Fantasy XIV and eventually its relaunched edition, A Realm Reborn released, there was probably an exodus of players that wanted to just play the latest, and most supported Square Enix MMORPG, but at this point, both populations seem stable and separate.
-While FFXI still probably attracts some new players interested in playing an old-school style MMORPG, most players are either returning, or never left, and it’s primarily because of the last thing that Yoshida mentioned in his answer: Vana’diel is full of memories.
+When Final Fantasy XIV and eventually its relaunched edition, A Realm Reborn, released there were mass migrations of players that wanted to just play the latest, and most supported Square Enix MMORPG.
+Years later though as of 2018, both populations seem stable and separate.
+While Final Fantasy XI still probably attracts some new players interested in playing an old-school style MMORPG, most players are either returning, or never left, and it’s primarily because of the last thing that Yoshida mentioned in his answer: Vana’diel is full of memories.

-If you didn’t have a Linkshell (read: clan), or weren’t willing to work hard to put groups together to accomplish things in-game, you were pretty much out of luck.
+If you didn’t have a Linkshell (AKA: clan), or weren’t willing to work hard to put groups together to accomplish things in-game, you were pretty much out of luck.
 If you stuck with it for years though, you very likely made lifelong friendships.
 It was almost unavoidable.
-Even though almost all of them don’t play FFXI anymore, I still keep in touch with lots of my old Linkshell members.
+Even though almost all of them don’t play FFXI anymore, I still keep in touch with a lot of my old Linkshell buddies.

-Also, because Final Fantasy XI was such a struggle at times, every little victory you had, whether it was completing a mission, unlocking a new area, or defeating a HNM with your buddies, felt like such a meaningful accomplishment, and the memory is seared into your brain.
+Also, because Final Fantasy XI was such a struggle at times, every little victory you had whether it was completing a mission, unlocking a new area, or defeating a difficult boss with your friends, felt like such a meaningful accomplishment, and the memory is seared into your brain.

-Outside of extreme difficulty raid activities, and the very FFXI-like Pagos content added in Stormblood – both of which, by the way, be very easily skipped by most players without much penalty – it’s rare that you ever need to group up, or even communicate with another player unless you’re going out of your way to do so.
+Outside of extreme difficulty raid activities, and the very Final Fantasy XI-like Eureka content added in Stormblood – both of which, by the way, be very easily skipped by most players without much penalty – it’s rare that you ever need to group up, or even communicate with another player unless you’re going out of your way to do so.
 The gear you get is all temporary until the next patch adds something better.
-In FFXI, that Defending Ring that I got is still on my character’s finger after over a decade.
+In FFXI, that Defending Ring that I got is still useful, and on my character’s finger after over a decade.

 All of this isn’t to say that one game is better than the other, it’s just that they are wholly different experiences.
 Clearly, enough people still enjoy Final Fantasy XI’s style after all these years as Yoshida’s comments suggest, going as far as to suggest “10 years” as a potential lifespan for the now 16+ year old MMORPG.